Vicky Abram MBACP Senior (Accred.) Counsellor and (Accred) Supervisor.

 I have many years of training and continuing connection with Spectrum and have done supervision training at Re-Vision.

-I am a Registered Member of UKCP and a Registered Senior Accredited member of BACP as a Psychotherapist, Counsellor and Supervisor.
+I am a Registered Senior Accredited member of BACP as a Psychotherapist, Counsellor and Supervisor.

 I have been practising as a counsellor and psychotherapist for 28 years, working psychodynamically initially and now integratively, my present approach, holding humanistic values at its centre.
 As well as psychodynamic thinking, I draw on gestalt and person centred models as well as formative psychology.
 I also work with imagery, creativity and the therapeutic use of the arts.